matteopicciolini/JTracer/readme.md

     -    PfmCreator Class used to build the read_pfm_image function containing 4 sub-functions used in the main function.

-we're going to upthate this repository gradually until the end of June.
+We're going to upthate this repository gradually until the end of June.